BiernatPiotr/smog/Readme.md

 ## Data sources

 Analysis was performed on the basis on smog data (measured as PM10 concentration) and historical weather data in the period from January 1, 2015 to March 15, 2018.
 Smog data are powered by <a href="http://powietrze.gios.gov.pl" title="Chief Inspectorate For Environmental Protection"> Polish Chief Inspectorate For Environmental Protection</a>.
 Weather data are powered by <a href="https://developer.worldweatheronline.com/" title="Free Weather API" target="_blank">World Weather Online</a>.
-All data were available in 1-hour interval.
+All data were available in 1-hour intervals.
 Whole analysis was performed for one measured station located in Krasiński Street, Cracow, Poland.
-I believe that general ideas from this analysis could be applied into other locations, but detailed results may varies.
+I believe that general ideas from this analysis could be applied into other locations, but detailed results may vary.
 Available weather data included:
 * Temperature (&deg;C)
 * Wind speed (kmph)